 Eagle Productions is the programming board that plans and implements night and weekend activities for students.
 The group seeks to provide a diverse and comprehensive program of activities for the whole campus such as comedians, musicians, game shows and so much more.
 Eagle Productions also provides leadership development for its members.
 This group works with an advisor to plan and implement a creative program of night and weekend events on campus.

 The Spirit Team is a group that encourages school spirit.
 This team is focused on Ernie the Eagle and consists of mascots and mascot handlers.
 Mascots and handlers have monthly practices and attend various Bridgewater community activities.
-This group is run through the Student Activities office in collaboration with the cheerleading coach.
+This group is run through the Student Activities office.

-Student organizations include the following: A Capella Choir, BC Commuters, Campus Interfaith Board, Campus Spiritual Life Board, Chorale, Church Travel Teams, Concert Choir, Gospel Choir, Handbell Choir, Interdistrict Youth Cabinet, Jazz Ensemble, National Association for Music Education, Oratorio Choir, Orientation Leaders, Pep Band, Student Alumni Network, Student Ambassador Association, Student Athlete Advisory Council and Symphonic Band.
+Student organizations include the following: A Capella Choir, BC Interfaith Board, BC Spiritual Life Board, Chorale, Church Travel Teams, Concert Choir, Gospel Choir, Handbell Choir, Interdistrict Youth Cabinet, Jazz Ensemble, National Association for Music Education, Oratorio Choir, Soar Mentors, Pep Band, Step Up, Speak Up!, Student Ambassadors, Student Athlete Advisory Committee and Symphonic Band.

-Alpha Chi, Alpha Psi Omega, Beta Beta Beta, Delta Sigma Rho Tau Kappa Alpha, Lambda Pi Eta, Omicron Delta Kappa, Phi Alpha Theta, Philomathes Society and Who’s Who Among Students in American Universities & Colleges.
+Alpha Chi, Alpha Psi Omega, Beta Beta Beta, Delta Sigma Rho Tau Kappa Alpha, Lambda Pi Eta, Omicron Delta Kappa, Phi Alpha Theta and Philomathes Society.

 The Philomathean is a journal of student papers, essays, short stories, poems and visual art published each year by Bridgewater College.
 “Philomathean” means love of, or devotion to, learning; the Philomathean reflects this ideal by recognizing and honoring student creativity and scholarship.
 A student may submit on his or her own initiative work produced for a course, or faculty members may recommend a student’s work to a faculty editorial board that selects the contributions to be included in the publication.